-You will have many visits with your doctor and tests before your surgery.
-This includes:
+You will have many visits with your provider and tests before your surgery.
+Your visit will include:

 If you are a smoker, you should stop several weeks before the surgery.
-Your doctor or nurse can give you tips on how to do this.
+Your provider can give you tips on how to do this.

 During the weeks before your surgery: